-Reverse mortgages have been around for over 400 years, yet they are still often misunderstood in Canada.
+Reverse mortgages have been around for over 400 years – with the CHIP reverse mortgage being the first introduced to Canada – yet they are still often misunderstood in Canada.

 In order to address the misconceptions, it is useful to examine the history of reverse mortgages and how they have evolved over time.